 • Twice chosen Miramonte League Offensive Player of the Year and was selected as the 2001 Pomona Red Devil of the Year.

-• Follow Walker on Twitter and Instagram at @delaniewalker82.
+• Follow Walker on Twitter and on Instagram at @delaniewalker82.

 • Born Delanie Walker on Aug.
 12, 1984 in Pomona, Calif.